marcov/dotfiles/keymaps/HOWTO.md

 ### Change a keymap for X

-- Get your layout with `setxbmap -query`
+- Get your layout with `setxkbmap -query`
 - Edit the file name corresponding to your layout in `/usr/share/X11/xkb/symbols/`
 - E.g. if your layout is `us`, then edit `/usr/share/X11/xkb/symbols/us`.
-- Apply changes by rebooting or with `setxkbmap -layout <layout name>`.
+- Apply changes by rebooting OR with `setxkbmap -layout <layout name>`.

 ## Console